khalid-naami/khalid-naami.github.io/blog/2026-04-17-poor-mans-covered-call-capital-efficient-yield.md

 ---
 title: "The Poor Man's Covered Call: Capital Efficient Yield"
-description: Generate high yield with a Poor Man's Covered Call?
+description: "Generate consistent quantitative yield using Covered Calls.
+Learn how to systematically monetize your equity positions in sideways or bullish markets."
 authors: [khalid]
 tags:
   [